All Episodes

 We were attacked in the United States.

-We were attacked by a cell of 19 People who had been here for a year or more in and out, learning to fly airplanes, learning to crash them, learning to do any number of things.
+We were attacked by a cell of 19 people who had been here for a year or more in and out, learning to fly airplanes, learning to crash them, learning to do any number of things.

-They had been they were in the United States.
+They were in the United States.

 We were attacked in the United States.